m-e-meyer/Skriptoj/doc/clanlib.md

     cl_clannie[int] get_clannies()

 Returns a map of all the members of the current clan, indexed by the characters' ID numbers.

+    cl_player get_player(int id)

+Returns information about the player with the given id.

     boolean is_active(cl_player p)